jerom18/webserver-rtorrent-rutorrent-ftp-installer/README.md

 webserver-rtorrent-rutorrent-ftp-installer
 ==========================================

+This script is all over the internet but it never appears to be upto date!
+I have updated all of the programs that are used within the script to the most recent versions and correct webpages.

 Installs a webserver, rtorrent, rutorrent, webmin and ftps in a couple of easy steps.

 To install on Ubuntu -